ankitpokhrel/jira-cli/README.md

 $ echo "Comment from stdin" | jira issue comment add ISSUE-1
 ```

-Note: For comment body, the positional argument always takes precedence over the `--template` flag if both of them are passed.
+Note: For the comment body, the positional argument always takes precedence over the `--template` flag if both of them are passed.
 In the
 example below, the body will be picked from positional argument instead of the template.
 ```sh
 jira issue comment add ISSUE-42 "comment body positional" --template - <<'EOF'